1

 British Museum

-53 Different feature AR Denarius.
+AR Denarius.
 Lugdunum mint.
-Struck March-July AD 69.
+Struck

-A VITELLIVS – IMP GERMAN Laureate head r., globe at point of neck (small bust).
+neck (small bust).
 Rev. FIDES / EXERCITVVM (Vand M ligate) Clasped right hands.

 RIC 53.
 BMC 114.